 Lists all of the tasks that are currently in the system, and lists information about each task.
-Addons can add their own tasks, you can tell it is an addon because the task name will have a ":" in the task name.
-If you were to install and enable the example addon version 1.1 or higher, you would see a new task named "example:example_task".
+There should be 3 main tasks for Basic editions, and 4 main tasks for Premier and Enterprise edition.
+Addons may also add their own tasks, you can tell it is an addon because the task name will have a ":" in the task name.
+If you were to install and enable the example addon version 1.1 or higher, you would see a new task named "example:example task".